 Any signs that you are an exploratory leader?
 Well, they share this great visual to assess that:

-Leaders are exploratory, learn continuously.
-They deserve time and space to do so.
+Leaders are exploratory and learn continuously.
+Therefore, they deserve time and space to do so.

 What Kind of Leader are You?

-Rachel Happe (@rhappe) shares this fun short quiz on leadership as well as her results.
+Rachel Happe (@rhappe) shares this fun short quiz on leadership and her results.
 I like self-assessments as I find they are a way to understand ourselves and each other better.
 At least they can be used as a small step for doing so.
 As I wrote:

-What are the science and the approaches behind the curtail of those self-assessment tools, though?
-I wondered when I did these self-assessments tests.
+What are the science and approaches behind curtailing those self-assessment tools, though?
+I wondered when I did these self-assessment tests.